dendronhq/dendron-blog/vault/blog.2022.2022-04-19-plaintext-task-management-vscode.md

 - [ ] bring cookies to party
 ```

-Task notes give we get an up-to-date view of the task's status any place it is linked to.
+Task notes give an up-to-date view of the task's status in any place they are linked to.
 But let's not get ahead of ourselves, we haven't done any baking yet!

 - Return to `birthday-cookies.bake-cookies` and remove the `x` next to `status` so that it reads: `status: ''`.